cvithits/FMP/README.md

 Note that:
 - DBeaver cloud comes with preconfig to local postgresql
 - AWS credential is intentionally left unconfig (for local development purpose)

+Prerequisite
+- Docker engine and docker-compose installed

+How to start
+- Simply clone or download the project and start the environment by executing "run.sh"